thibaultcha/lua-resty-mlcache/README.md

 with return values such as `nil, nil, 1`, where 1 signifies a **negative cached item** found in L1 (cached `nil`).

+Not providing a `callback` function allows implementing cache lookup patterns that are guaranteed to be on-cpu for a more constant, smoother latency tail end (e.g. with values refreshed in background timers via `set()`).

 ```lua
 local value, err, hit_lvl = cache:get("key")
 if value == nil then